GilbertHan1011/TrajAtlas/docs/source/index.rst

    :doc:`TrajAtlas meets gene set scoring <tutorial/gssaxis>`

+If you have osteogenesis datasets, you can project your datasets onto our model.

+   :doc:`Projecting osteogenesis datasets <tutorial/1_OPCST_projecting>`

 To grasp the foundational concepts of TrajAtlas, please refer to the detailed information provided in :doc:`about/index`.

 .. image:: ../../img/Fig1_v2.png